OpenNMT/OpenNMT-tf/docs/quickstart.md

 For this toy dataset, do not expect any good translation results.
 Consider training on [larger parallel datasets](http://www.statmt.org/wmt16/translation-task.html) instead.

-**This quickstart presents the most basic usage of the toolkit.
+**That's it!
+You successfully went through a typical OpenNMT-tf workflow.
+However, this quickstart presents the most basic usage of the toolkit.
 For more advanced usages, read the next sections, explore the command lines options, or run the [WMT training scripts](https://github.com/OpenNMT/OpenNMT-tf/tree/master/scripts/wmt).**